-Hence, instead of fully dwelling on the cause of the rapid initial growth, we turn into using the decimated forcing with $k{\min} = 2$, and repeat Run SKM1a as a decimated version, now denoted SKM1ad and shown in Figure 1 lower panel (black lines).
-We still see the rapid appearance of the mean fields, but their magnitudes are now much lower than in the case of our standard forcing, plotted with blue lines in the same figure for comparison.
-After the rapid excitation phase, we observe a slow exponential growth of both \overline{B}x and \overline{B}y , reminiscent of the dynamo instability seen in the FK and SK runs.
-The growth rate is now larger than in the kinetically forced counterparts FK1a and SK1a, see Table 1; when compared with the higher-Re_M runs FK1b and SK1b, as can be seen from Figure 1 upper panel, the growth rates are nearly equal.
-We also produced three more runs with varying aspect ratio A (SKM1ad, SKM8ad, and SKM16ad), and notice that the growth rate is increasing with A up to 8, but then decreases again.
-We also performed a magneto-kinetically forced FMHD run, where rapidly emergent mean fields are seen in spite of using the decimated forcing (see Fig. 2 lowest panel, showing Run FKM1bd, with parameters corresponding roughly to Runs FK1b and SKM1ad.)
-The emerging large-scale field structures are very similar to those in the magneto-kinetically forced SMHD cases, but less coherent than in the kinetically forced FMHD case.
-Similar to the SMHD cases with standard forcing, the growth rates are difficult to estimate, but we do note that the dynamo is now easier to excite than in the kinetically forced FMHD case, where the large-scale field emerged only at 600 turnover times instead of a few tens.
-Hence, we cannot confirm the finding of Squire & Bhattacharjee (2015b) that more coherent structures emerge when one goes from kinetic to magnetic forcing, as was the case in their incompressible study.
+Hence, instead of fully dwelling on the cause of the rapid initial growth, we turn to using the decimated forcing with $k{\min}/k_1 = 2$ , and repeat Run SKM1a as a decimated version, now denoted SKM1ad and shown in the lower panel of Figure 1 (blue lines).
+We still see the rapid appearance of the mean fields, but their magnitudes are now much lower than in the case of our standard forcing, plotted with black lines in the same figure for comparison.
+After the rapid excitation phase, we observe a slow exponential growth of both $\overline{B}x$ and $\overline{B}y$ , reminiscent of the dynamo instability seen in the FK and SK runs.
+The growth rate is now larger than in the kinetically forced counterparts FK1a and SK1a-see Table 1; when compared with the higher-ReM runs FK1b and SK1b, as can be seen from the upper panel of Figure 1, the growth rates are nearly equal.
+We further produced three more runs with varying aspect ratio A (SKM1ad, SKM8ad, and SKM16ad), and notice that the growth rate is increasing with A up to 8, but then decreases again.
+We further performed a magnetokinetically forced FMHD run, where rapidly emergent mean fields are seen in spite of using the decimated forcing (see the bottom panel of Figure 2, showing Run FKM1bd, with parameters corresponding roughly to Runs FK1b and SKM1ad).
+The